 - C. Additional Referenced Standards: The requirements presented in these Standards do not exclude or replace the requirements of other applicable federal, state, or local regulations or permits.
 They are intended to work concurrently with the Keizer Development Code, the City's Stormwater Utility Ordinance and Stormwater Discharge Ordinance, the UICMP, the City Standard Details, and the City Standard Construction Specifications. - D. How to use this Chapter: When designing a stormwater system in conformance with these Standards, the following key elements should be considered and addressed: - 1.
 Assess the existing site and the proposed development: It is critical to perform a site assessment early in the planning and design process to evaluate zoning and other land use restrictions, soil types, infiltration rates, topography, flow paths onto and leaving the site, existing vegetation, etc. - 2.
 Determine the type of stormwater project and associated threshold(s): Stormwater requirements are dependent on physical characteristics of the surface of the property, including consideration of pre-existing conditions, activities occurring during construction, and the resulting site surface conditions once construction is complete.
 This Chapter defines thresholds based on size and type of project, and associated requirements for these thresholds. - 3.
 Perform hydrologic analyses for the project design: Projects are required to perform hydrologic analyses to determine the flows and intensities expected of the project.
-Approved methods for performing these analyses are discussed later in this Chapter.

-- 4. Select and design stormwater facilities: The designer shall use the information gathered to determine the most effective stormwater facility(ies) for the project. - a.
-Utilize GSI facilities: The City requires all projects to utilize Green Stormwater Infrastructure to the MEF as part of the project. - b.
-Incorporate stormwater treatment facilities: All projects shall treat the WQE storm design event runoff.
-These may be stand-alone or incorporated with other storm facilities, and shall include GSI to the MEF. - c.
+Approved methods for performing these analyses are discussed later in this Chapter. - 4.
+Select and design stormwater facilities: The designer shall use the information gathered to determine the most effective stormwater facility(ies) for the project. - a.
+Utilize GSI facilities: The City requires all projects, both public and private to utilize GSI to the MEF as part of the project.
+Additional information on how GSI facilities are evaluated is provided in Appendix 400.A. - b.
+Incorporate stormwater treatment facilities: All projects (for public and private infrastructure) shall treat the WQE storm design event runoff.

+These may be stand-alone or incorporated with other storm facilities and shall include GSI to the MEF.

+- c.
 Utilize infiltration: The City requires that all new projects provide infiltration into existing soils and substrates to the MEF, in compliance with the UICMP and State UIC guidelines. - d.
 Design stormwater retention facilities: All projects shall provide retention of all stormwater runoff from the site to the MEF, unless otherwise approved by the Director due to specific site characteristics. - e.
 Consider flow control facilities: To meet the requirement to retain all stormwater runoff to the MEF, certain sites may need to include flow control to be implemented as part of the design.
 In other situations, it simply benefits the overall system to provide flow control prior to treatment or retention facilities. - f.
-Consider combined stormwater facilities: Projects are encouraged to utilize combined treatment and retention facilities where possible. - Design the conveyance system: The conveyance system must be designed to carry offsite and onsite stormwater from the stormwater facility(ies) to an approved point of disposal.
-It shall also provide for the future development of up-gradient property, to be located within either the public right-of-way or easements.
+Consider combined stormwater facilities: Projects are encouraged to utilize combined treatment and retention facilities where possible. - 5.
+Design the conveyance system: The conveyance system must be designed to carry stormwater runoff from the onsite and offsite stormwater facility(ies) to an approved Point of Connection.
+It shall also provide for the future development of up-gradient properties, to be located within either the public right-of-way or easements.